Make a change, don’t keep the change

 For long-time political watchers, this is simply another episode in a long running show that has yet to resolve.
 Sir Michael Cullen proposed a very similar policy for the Labour Government in May 2005, promising a “commitment to inflation proof incomes.”
 It was characterised and derided as the “chewing gum tax cut” by Winston Peters and the rest of the opposition, and ultimately dumped after the 2005 election.
 In 2015, ACT followed the trend and proposed their version of the policy, which was not adopted by the National Government of the day.
 And now we have National’s proposition, which was immediately opposed by Finance Minister Grant Robertson saying that while the ‘cuts’ will only deliver $1 a week back to people on $40,000 a year, it would carve a $650 million hole in the country’s budget.

 Propose, oppose; reverse positions, and repeat.
-Given that this policy has now been put forward by three different parties, but has yet to be actually implemented, what stands in its way?
+Given that this policy has now been proffered by three different parties, but has yet to be actually implemented, what stands in its way?

 But what makes someone a “higher earner?”
-And once you’ve decided where the threshold is for “lower” “middle” and “higher” earners, shouldn’t you take steps to make sure that the threshold stays where it’s supposed to be?
+And once you’ve decided where the threshold is to qualify as “rich enough to be able to afford to pay more in tax” is, shouldn’t you take steps to make sure that the threshold stays where it’s supposed to be?

 The problem is that implementing this kind of automatic, roll-over adjustment into the tax system takes away a handy political lever.
 In 2015, political commentator Vernon Small put it this way: “Let’s face it, when it comes to vote-harvesting, drip fed tax cuts will never beat a multi-billion dollar election year tax package.”